 Vegvisir is a Viking symbol that bears a clear resemblance to Aegishjalmr.
 However, it is also unique and is often known as the Viking or Runic Compass.
 The Vikings believed that Vegvisir helped the people who were lost and guided them back to their path.

 The Norse word ‘Vegvisir’ literally translates as ‘That Which Shows The Way’.
 For this reason, Vikings would often draw the symbol on their ships to protect them from getting lost during their sea voyages.
 They believed that they would reach their destination safely with this symbol on their ship.

 Svefnthorn is a Norse symbol that is directly related to the concept of magic in the Norse culture.
 The name literally translates into ‘sleep thorn’.
 According to Norse sources, this symbol was used to put an adversary into a deep sleep so that the adversary would not cause a problem for a certain time period.

 Odin famously put a Valkyrie into deep sleep using this symbol.
 The sleep caused by a Svefnthorn was so deep according to Norse legends that an adversary couldn’t easily wake up from it.

-Huginn and Muninn is a symbol of two ravens that is found in the ancient Norse culture.
+Huginn and Muninn are symbols of two ravens that are found in the ancient Norse culture.
 According to the Norse accounts, this symbol represents Odin’s twin ravens.

 These ravens would go out into the world, gather the news and then bring them back to Odin.
 For this reason, ravens are considered not just the birds of brutality but also birds of wisdom and education.

 This symbol has many names in the Viking culture.
 It was also known as the ‘Skuld’s Net as well as ‘The Matrix of Fate’.
-Vikings believed that it represented fate itself, connecting the past, present and the future.
+Vikings believed that it represented fate itself, connecting the past, present, and future.